 What are the Potential Interactions with Medications and Cordyceps?

-Cordyceps may interact with several medications, including:
+Cordyceps interacts with several medications, including:

 These interactions can increase the risk of bleeding, alter immune function, or cause hypoglycemia.